-All portable ladders and stepladders should be to the appropriate industrial standards and be of sufficient length/height for the tasks they are to be used for.
-They must be uniquely numbered and subject to pre-use checks by the user who will be trained and competent in their use.
-Use SAF88F02 when inspecting stepladders and SAF88F03 when inspecting ladders.
+All portable ladders and stepladders should be to the appropriate industrial standards and be of sufficient length / height for the tasks they are to be used for.

 Ladders that are used daily / weekly will be subject to a 6 monthly formal inspection and ladders that are used monthly will be subject to a 12 monthly formal inspection with the appropriate tags displayed on the ladder to confirm the ladder is fit for use.